Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

 \subsection{Explainability and Uncertainty Quantification}

-\textbf{E $\rightharpoonup$ UQ:} When generating explanations of a model's predictions, not only should we quantify the uncertainty in the predictions, but also in the explanations themselves.
-Explanations help users determine when to rely on predictions, investigate potential issues, and confirm that predictions are not influenced by biases.
-However, high uncertainty about the validity of explanations can erode trust \cite{Kindermans2019, bykov2020much, ahn2023uncertainty, lofstrom2024explaincalibration}.
+\textbf{E $\rightharpoonup$ UQ:} When generating explanations of a model's predictions, it may be necessary to quantify the uncertainty in the explanations themselves, as high uncertainty about the validity of explanations can erode trust \cite{Kindermans2019, bykov2020much, ahn2023uncertainty, lofstrom2024explaincalibration}.
 For example, \citet{slack2021explainuq} highlighted that the feature importances $E_\theta(x)$ generated by LIME strongly depend on the random noise introduced when constructing the sparse linear model around $x$, and on the number of perturbed samples used.
 These factors can lead to significant variations in the rank order of important features, indicating a considerable degree of uncertainty in LIME's explanations that is often overlooked.

+Moreover, methods like LIME operate on point predictions and do not account for the model's uncertainty.
+Providing explanations when the model itself is highly uncertain may communicate a false sense of confidence, potentially misleading users to rely on dubious predictions \cite{gosiewska2019not, zhang2019should, slack2020robustexplain}.

-\textbf{UQ $\rightharpoonup$ E:} To help practitioners understand the limitations of a model, explanations should be given as to why it is more uncertain on some inputs than others \cite{antoran2021getting}.
-For CP, explanations must extend to prediction sets $\mathcal{C}_q(x)$.
-However, the task of explaining why the model has predicted the entire set is inherently more difficult than explaining the top prediction $F_\theta(x)$, especially when some elements of the set may be contradictory or incompatible with others. \citet{yapicioglu2024euq} recognize this as an issue and develop techniques to explain the relative impact different features have on the coverage and size of $\mathcal{C}_q(x)$.
+\textbf{UQ $\rightharpoonup$ E:} To understand the limitations of a model, one should be able to explain why it is more uncertain on some inputs than others \cite{antoran2021getting}.
+For CP this means extending explanations to prediction sets $\mathcal{C}_q(x)$.
+However, the task of explaining why the model has predicted the entire set is inherently more difficult than explaining the top prediction $F_\theta(x)$, especially when elements of the set may be contradictory or incompatible \cite{yapicioglu2024euq}.